-(Staff, 1976).
-In the transgressive carbonatite, Cu mineralisation is present as chalcopyrite inter-grown with cubanite and 64 65 valleriite (Staff, 1976).
+carbonatite-phoscorite, Cu mineralisation is primarily in the form of bornite inter-grown with valleriite with minor chalcopyrite 64 (Staff, 1976).
+In the transgressive carbonatite, Cu mineralisation is present as chalcopyrite inter-grown with cubanite and 65 valleriite (Staff, 1976).
 Cu mineralisation is interpreted to be magmatic-hydrothermal in origin, with Cu leached by high-66 temperature hydrothermal fluids at depth, precipitating along fractures within the hosting carbonatite (Le Bras et al., 2021).
-67 The sample used in this study (P01) is representative of carbonatite hosted Cu-mineralisation from within the Loolekop pipe 68 (Fig. 1).
+67 68 The sample used in this study (P01) is representative offor carbonatite hosted Cu-mineralisation from within the Loolekop pipe (Fig. 1).
 The sample is mineralogically composed of chalcopyrite inter-grown with cubanite and pyrrhotite alongside an 69 assemblage of magnetite, dolomite, calcite, biotite, pyroxene and valleriite.
-As the Phalaborwa carbonatite has a well 70 constrained crystallisation age, it provides an ideal case study to demonstrate the utility of the in-situ Lu-Hf method for dating 71 igneous calcite directly associated with Cu mineralisation.
+As the Phalaborwa carbonatite has a well 70 71 constrained crystallisation age, it provides an ideal case study to demonstrate the utility of the in-situ Lu-Hf method for dating 72 igneous calcite directly associated with Cu mineralisation.

-2.2 The Eastern Fold Belt, Mt Isa Block, Queensland, Australia
+73 2.2 The Eastern Fold Belt, Mt Isa Block, Queensland, Australia

-The Eastern Fold Belt of the Mount Isa Domain has experienced multiple episodes of deformation, magmatism, metamorphism, mineralisation and pervasive hydrothermal alteration across the Paleo- to Mesoproterozoic, and hence represents one of the most metasomatized crustal blocks on Earth (Oliver et al., 2008).
-Hydrothermal calcite is common across the Mount Isa region, in the Mary Kathleen Domain (Oliver et al., 1993) and in many of the IOCG deposit of the Cloncurry District.
-For this study we have selected calcite samples from the Lime Creek calcite quarry and the Mt Elliott IOCG deposit for Lu-Hf analysis.
-The Mt Isa Domain has both regional and deposit level age constraints, making it a good area to demonstrate the technique.
+74 The Eastern Fold Belt of the Mount Isa Domain has experienced multiple episodes of deformation, magmatism, 75 metamorphism, mineralisation and pervasive hydrothermal alteration across the Paleo- to Mesoproterozoic, and hence 76 represents one of the most metasomatized crustal blocks on Earth (Oliver et al., 2008).
+Hydrothermal calcite is common across 77 the Mount Isa region, inregion and is spectacularly developed in calcite pods and veins (up to 100s of metres) within the Mary 78 Kathleen Domain (Oliver et al., 1993) and in many of the IOCG deposit of the Cloncurry District.
+For this study we have 79 selected calcite samples from the Lime Creek calcite quarry and the Mt Elliott IOCG deposit for Lu-Hf analysis.
+The Mt Isa Domain has both regional and deposit level age constraints, making it a good area to demonstrate the technique These sample 80 81 locations have good constraints on expected mineralisation ages, making them suitable samples to demonstrate the technique.
+82